Vivioli87/memory-game/README.md

 The memory game website is designed to be effective, consistent and user friendly.
 - Interaction Design
     - Consistent design will be used throughout the website to maintain a good UX.
-    - The simple navigation bar with the band’s logo as the brand will make the website look simple and attractive.
+    - The simple navigation bar will be consistent across all pages.
     - The navigation links when hovered over will provide a visual indication to the site visitors what they are selecting.
     - The navigation link on the active page will provide a visual indication to the site visitors of what page they are currently viewing.
     - Buttons when hovered over will provide a visual indication to the site visitors what they are selecting.
-    - Consistent color scheme will be used to let visitors focus on the band’s logo and brand.
-The ‘hero image’ on the main page will be chosen based on how it fits in with this color scheme also.
+    - Consistent color scheme will be used throughout the site.
-    - Links to external pages will open in a new tab so the user is not taken away from the band website.
+    - Links to external pages will open in a new tab so the user is not taken away from the game website.
 - Information Architecture (IA)
-    - The project was conceptualized to consist of a home page and three sub-pages.
+    - The project was conceptualized to consist of a home page and *** sub-pages.
 This structure was used because it is simple and familiar to the site visitors and it is sufficient for most user cases.
     - On each page there will be a consistent footer which will include:
-        1. navigation links to external social media and music streaming pages.
+        1. the creator of the game.
-        2. Navigation link to the contact page, creating visual reminders to book the band or ask for more information
+        2.
     - Each page is clearly titled to make navigating the site clear and simple.
     - The content is organized and categorized by importance from left to right (navigation).